WHY GALVANIZATION MATTERS

-- Galvanizing – the clean steel is lowered into a kettle containing 850 f molten zinc where the steel and zinc metallurgically react to form three zinc-iron intermetallic layers and one pure zinc layer
+The clean steel is lowered into a kettle containing 850° F molten zinc where the steel and zinc metallurgically react to form three zinc-iron intermetallic layers and one pure zinc layer

-Why would you want to paint over galvanized steel?BrooksCalled duplex coatings, zinc and paint in combination (synergistic effect) produce a corrosion protection approximately 2x the sum of the corrosion protection that each alone would provide.
+Referred to as duplex coatings, zinc and paint in combination (synergistic effect) produce a corrosion protection approximately two times the sum of the corrosion protection that each alone would provide.
 Additionally, duplex coatings make for easy repainting, excellent safety marking systems, and good color-coding.
 Painting over galvanized steel that has been in service for many years also extends the life of the zinc coating.

 - Bridge & highway (reinforcing steel for decks and column concrete, girders, stringers, light and signposts, guardrail, fencing),

-- pulp & paper plants (structural steel, walkways, handrail),
+- Pulp and paper plants (structural steel, walkways, handrail),